Bayes-optimal limits in structured PCA, and how to reach them: Introduction, problem setting and main results

 It is evident that when $\gamma\to 0^+$ one has $a^2\to 1/\mu$ and consequently $\rho(x)\to\rho_{\rm sc}(x)$ the standard semi-circle law, see Figure \ref{fig:density}.
 In principle the choice of $\gamma$ and $\mu$ is totally free, as long as\footnote{We use implicitly the convexity of the potential, which requires $\mu,\gamma>0$, to obtain the density of eigenvalues \cite{potters2020first}.
 But we believe that this condition can be relaxed if one can get an associated well-defined asymptotic spectral density and that our analysis would still hold.} $\gamma>0$.
 However, we are interested in a noise with unit variance in order to be able to make a meaningful comparison with models with unstructured noise.
 By enforcing this unitarity constraint one finds a relation between $\gamma$ and $\mu$:

-With this choice one can check that When $(\mu=1, \gamma(1)=0)$ we recover the pure Wigner case already analyzed in great details.
-On the contrary $(\mu=0,\gamma(0)=16/27)$ corresponds to a purely quartic case with unit variance, and to the ``most structured'' ensemble in our restriced class of noise ensembles.
-Therefore, $\mu$ can be thought of as a paramter allowing to interpolate between unstructured and structured noise ensembles.
+With this choice one can check that When $(\mu=1, \gamma(1)=0)$ we recover the pure Wigner case already analyzed in great detail.
+On the contrary $(\mu=0,\gamma(0)=16/27)$ corresponds to a purely quartic case with unit variance, and to the ``most structured'' ensemble in {parametric class of ensembles.} Therefore, $\mu$ can be thought of as a parameter allowing to interpolate between unstructured and structured noise ensembles.
 Even for this simple family of potentials, as soon as $\mu <1$, neither the Bayes-optimal nor the algorithmic limits of inference are known (except for those of a simple spectral algorithm, see \cite{benaych2011eigenvalues}).